samplchallenges/SAMPL-league/attic/predict-rdkitlogp/README.md

 # Description:
-Calculates LogP of the solute SMILES string using the average of `oechem` and `rdkit`'s LogP calculations
+Calculates LogP of the solute SMILES string using `rdkit`'s LogP calculations

 # Setup:
 Not applicable